 - Commodities in the B2B supply chain.
 This is where IBM and other enterprise vendors are active for applications referenced above.
 These will happen before the consumer applications, because persuading one B2B enterprise is easier than persuading millions of consumers.

 - Food and beverages.
-I chose this as the use case example, because I believe it will have the biggest impact because Quality at the right price is the key driver of a healthy productive life.
+I chose this as the use case example, because I believe it will have the biggest impact because quality at the right price is the key driver of a healthy productive life.
 Wealthy people can afford high quality food.
 Poor people who live on farm land can also eat well.
-When we get something that brings nutritious. tasty food to urban workers it may look Dabbawalla food delivery network in India.
+When we get something that brings nutritious. tasty food to urban workers it may look like the amazing supply chain innovation known as the Dabbawalla food delivery network in India.

 Bernard Lunn is the CEO of Daily Fintech and author of The Blockchain Economy.
 He provides advisory services to companies involved with Fintech (reach out to julia at daily fintech dot com to discuss his services).